thepackbot/ccie-notes/notes.md

 |7B|1B|6B|6B|2B|1B|1B|1-2B|3B|2B|Variable|4B|
 *802.3 Layer 2 Frame*

-- **Preamble**: Provides synchronization and signal transitions to allow proper clocking of tranmitted signal.
+- **Preamble**: Provides synchronization and signal transitions to allow proper clocking of transmitted signal.

 - **SFD (Start of Frame Delimiter)**: Provide byte-level synchronization and to mark a new incoming frame.

 - **Dest./Src.
 Address: 48-bit MAC addresses.

-- **Length** Discribes the length, in bytes, of data following the Length field, up to the Either trailer.
-Allows receiver to predeict the end of the received frame.
+- **Length** Describes the length, in bytes, of data following the Length field, up to the Either trailer.
+Allows receiver to predict the end of the received frame.

 ### Types of Ethernet Addresses
 Unicast: Single LAN interface.
 The I/G bit, the least significant bit in the most significant byte, is set to 0.